aws/amazon-freertos/libraries/c_sdk/standard/mqtt/CODESIZE.md

 # Code size of MQTT Compatibility Layer

-Code size for the MQTT Compatibility Layer is calculated using GCC for ARM for cortex-M4 on [202011.00 release](https://github.com/aws/amazon-freertos/releases/tag/202011.00).
-Build for calculating code size is done using build configuration for [cypress CY8CKIT-064S0S2-4343W](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_cypress_psoc64.html) by using the `Release` configuration.
-All the logs were disabled in this build.
+Code size for the MQTT Compatibility Layer is calculated using GCC for ARM Cortex-M4 on [FreeRTOS 202011.00 release](https://github.com/aws/amazon-freertos/releases/tag/202011.00).
+Build for calculating code size is done using build configuration for [Cypress CY8CKIT-064S0S2-4343W](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_cypress_psoc64.html) by using the Release configuration.
+All logs were disabled in this build.
 Refer to the table below for calculated code sizes.

 | File | With -O1 Optimization | With -Os Optimization |
 | :-: | :-: | :-: |